Xebia-Switzerland-AG/swiss-testing-day-2025-ta-tools/README.md

 This batch file installs the required dependencies for the project, including the necessary Node.js packages and libraries.
 For that you need to have [Node Js](https://nodejs.org/en/) installed: You must at least have **NODE version 8.2.1**

+For Selenium you need net6.0 installed (command 'dotnet' should work).

 ```bash
 install_dependencies.bat